 Bring coverups to protect you from the sun, because the sun is strong in Hawaii.
 Having said that, sunscreen is a must.

-Best calm beaches for wading, swimming, chilling out: Lanikai Beach and Kailua Beach (East Shore).
+The best calm beaches for wading, swimming, chilling out: Lanikai Beach and Kailua Beach (East Shore).

-Tip: When traveling with children, avoid beaching at the North Shore.
+Pro Tip: When traveling with children, avoid beaching at the North Shore.
 Even if you’re just looking for a calm beach to relax at, avoid beaching at the North Shore.
 Waves tend to be prime for surfing, which means impossible for swimming and lounging.
 Unless you like to sit on the sand and watch the waves crash vigorously.
 Also, definitely avoid Sandy’s Beach if you’re looking to swim.

 FINDING FREE THINGS TO DO IN OAHU